Learn from clinically active experts and gain unique clinical experience onsite at our small animal hospital, and in a wide range of settings.

-Benefit from cutting-edge, evidenced based teaching from clinically active experts.
-Many of our teaching staff are also researchers as well as passionate about supporting student learning.
+Benefit from evidence-based teaching from clinically-active experts.
+Our teaching staff are researchers who are passionate about supporting student learning.

 Veterinary Nursing at Bristol

-Taught across both the Clifton campus in central Bristol and our rural Langford campus, you will gain a diverse student experience.
-You will study with lecturers who are at the forefront of research developments in companion animal behaviour and will graduate with the specialist knowledge and practical skills required for prevention, diagnosis and treatment of problematic behaviours in companion animals.
+Taught across both the Clifton campus in central Bristol and our rural Langford campus, you'll gain a diverse student experience.
+You'll study with lecturers who are at the forefront of research developments in companion animal behaviour and will graduate with the specialist knowledge required for prevention, diagnosis and treatment of problematic behaviours in companion animals.

 You'll be taught by staff from our world-leading Animal Welfare and Behaviour Group and have access to Bristol's renowned clinical skills laboratory.

-You'll graduate with a degree from a prestigious Russell Group university and be equipped for a wide range of career opportunities within animal behaviour.
+You'll graduate with a degree from a prestigious Russell Group university and be equipped for a wide range of career opportunities within animal behaviour and veterinary nursing.